jtcanfield/basic-jquery-things/README.md

-# Basic jQuery things
+# Basic jQuery and js DOM Interactions things
-This repo contains some basic jQuery things that allows your js to interact with your HTML and CSS.
+This repo contains some basic things that allow your js to interact with your HTML and CSS.

 Feel free to pull and download and play around!